-The European Union formally adopted the General Data Protection Regulation ("GDPR") in 2016, which applies to all European Union member states from May 25, 2018 and replaced the European Data Protection Directive.
+The European Union formally adopted the General Data Protection Regulation, or GDPR, in 2016, which applies to all European Union member states from May 25, 2018 and replaced the European Data Protection Directive.
 The GDPR also includes new operational requirements for companies that receive or process personal data of European residents, as well as significant penalties for non-compliance.
 The regulation introduces stringent new data protection requirements in the European Union and substantial fines for breaches of the data protection rules.
 It has increased our responsibility and liability in relation to personal data that we process and we may be required to put in place additional mechanisms ensuring compliance with the new European data protection rules.
 The GDPR is a complex law and the regulatory guidance is still evolving, including with respect to how the GDPR should be applied in the context of clinical studies.
-Furthermore, many of the countries within the European Union are still in the process of drafting supplementary data protection legislation in key fields where the GDPR allows for national variation, including the fields of clinical study and other health-related information.
+Furthermore, many of the countries within the European Union are still in the process of drafting supplementary data protection legislation in key fields where the GDPR allows for national variation, including the fields of clinical study and other healthrelated information.
 These variations in the law may raise our costs of compliance and result in greater legal risks.
+Additionally, on July 16, 2020, the Court of Justice of the European Union or the CJEU, issued a landmark opinion in the case Maximilian Schrems vs. Facebook (Case C-311/18), called Schrems II.
+This decision calls into question certain data transfer mechanisms as between the European Union member states and the US.
+The CJEU is the highest court in Europe and the Schrems II decision heightens the burden on data importers to assess U.S. national security laws on their business and future actions of European Union data protection authorities are difficult to predict at the early date.
+Consequently, there is some risk of any such data transfers from the European Union being halted.
+Any contractual arrangements requiring the transfer of personal data from the European Union to us in the United States will require greater scrutiny and assessments as required under Schrems II and may have an adverse impact on cross-border transfers of personal data, or increase costs of compliance.